geodynamics/aspect/CONTRIBUTING.md

 - Our biweekly mailing list newsletter mentions all raised issues and proposed and merged pull requests, including an acknowledgment of the author of the issue/pull request.
-- The most significant entries of our [changelog](http://aspect.geodynamics.org/doc/doxygen/changes_current.html) are selected to generate our release notes, and all entries remain available for all previous releases of ASPECT, which documents that functionality that you contributed to ASPECT.
+- For every release the most significant entries of our [changelog](http://aspect.geodynamics.org/doc/doxygen/changes_current.html) are selected to generate our release announcements.
+Additionally, all entries remain available for all previous releases of ASPECT inside the [repository](doc/modules/) and on our website (under "Development"), which documents the functionality that you contributed to ASPECT.
 - If you contributed a significant part of the manual (such as a new cookbook, benchmark, or subsection), you will be listed as one of the contributing authors of the manual.